nexuro-ops/clickup-mcp-server/.ai/memory-bank/progress.md

 - Standardization of tool output and View tool test fixes are complete.
 - All unit tests are passing.
 - The server is in a stable state regarding implemented features and their tests.

-**Known Issues:**

-- None at the moment.
+- `deleteDocTool` removed after investigation confirmed API limitation.

+**Known Issues & API Limitations Noted:**

+- **Doc Deletion:** The ClickUp V3 API (as per available documentation and testing) does not currently offer a direct endpoint to delete a Doc object using `DELETE /api/v3/workspaces/{workspace_id}/docs/{doc_id}`.
+Docs might bearchivable or pages deletable, but direct Doc entity deletion is not exposed this way.

 **Confidence Score:** 95%

 - **Reasoning:** All identified unit test failures have been resolved.
 Core functionality for implemented tools, including recent V3 API migrations for Docs and View tool fixes, is verified at the unit test level.
 The schema and output standardization efforts have also been completed.
-Confidence is high for the current feature set.
-Full end-to-end integration testing with a client would push this higher.
+URL pathing for API calls has been standardized and tested.
+The removal of `deleteDocTool` is due to an external API limitation and not a regression.
+Confidence remains high for the current feature set.

 ## 1. What Works / Implemented Features